The National Law Review: History

-The online edition of The National Law Review was founded by corporate attorneys and internet professionals in order to provide an easily accessible and reliable resource of litigation and regulatory news articles written by vetted experts analyzing legal news and trends.
-The on-line edition has been described as more straightforward, practical and informative than a traditional law review, containing information of potential interest to both legal and business professionals, and it often serves as a reference source to other legal periodicals.
+The National Law Review was founded in 2008 by corporate attorneys and internet professionals in order to provide an easily accessible and reliable resource of litigation and regulatory news articles written by vetted experts analyzing legal news and trends.
+It has been used as a reference source to other legal periodicals, and as a resource on legal issues for mainstream media.